-Our rich curriculum provides extensive opportunities for children to develop their individual talents and a genuine appetite for learning and for school life.
-Educational visits, workshops and curriculum focused weeks such as Science Week, Book Week, Maths Week and Healthy Schools Week enhance the girls’ learning experience.
-The older girls enjoy a variety of residential trips including a Year 6 French Trip, team building trips and ski-trips.
+Our rich curriculum provides extensive opportunities for children to develop their individual talents, genuine appetite for learning and for school life.
+Educational visits, workshops and curriculum focused weeks such as, Science Week, Book Week, Maths Week and Healthy Schools Week enhance the girls’ learning experience.
+The older girls enjoy a variety of residential trips including, a Year 6 French Trip, team building trips and ski-trips.

-School lunches are prepared and freshly cooked on the premises and offer a range of meals including a vegetarian option, salads, sandwiches, as well as desserts and fresh fruit.
-Lunch is eaten in one of the two the school refectories.
-In addition there is a Breakfast Club serving breakfast from 8 am and an Ofsted registered After-School Club offering extended care for children until 6 pm.
+School lunches are prepared and freshly cooked on the premises and offer a range of meals including, a vegetarian option, salads, sandwiches, as well as desserts and fresh fruit.
+Lunch is eaten in one of the two school refectories.
+In addition, there is a Breakfast Club serving breakfast from 8 am and an Ofsted registered After-School Club offering extended care for children until 6 pm.

-The Clock House is home for the Lower Junior classes, whilst the Upper Junior classes are housed on the ground floor of the main school building.
+The Clock House is currently home for Lower I and Upper I, whilst the Upper Key Stage II classes (Lower II and Upper II) are housed on the ground floor of the main school building.
 As girls progress into the Upper Juniors, some of the curriculum continues to be taught by the form teacher, but an increasing number of subjects are taught by specialist teachers.
-The children have use of the newly refurbished Junior ICT suite, the Junior Music and Drama room and Science lessons are held in both the classroom and the laboratories of the Science Block.
+The children have use of the ICT suite, the Music and Drama room and Science lessons are held in both the classroom and the laboratories of the Science Block.
 Children entertain parents and showcase their talents in Concerts and Drama productions and there are regular visits to theatres, museums and art galleries.

 A close partnership is fostered with parents through regular communication.
 In addition to Parents’ Evenings and Information Evenings, reports are sent home twice a year.
 Parents are welcome to make individual appointments with any member of staff to discuss their daughter’s progress.